OpenPsiMu/ThePhysicsHub/README.md

 ### Instructions to add simulations to the website

 In order to simplify the process of adding simulations, we wrote a python script that automates the grunt work.
+1. If any p5.dom elements are being used, add <element>.parent("simwrapper") in your js file (including the main canvas).

-1. Add your simulation file (p5 code) to /public/javascripts/
+2. Add your simulation file (p5 code) to /public/javascripts/

-2. Add your simulationdata in JSON to /routes/parameters/simulationdata.js
+3. Add your simulationdata in JSON to /routes/parameters/simulationdata.js

-3. Run `python addSimulation.py` in terminal, type in a urlName and a routerName
+4. Run `python addSimulation.py` in terminal, type in a urlName and a routerName

 **Naming convention**: the urlName should match the name of your simulation file (e.g. single_pendulum)!
 The routerName must be written in camelCase (e.g. singlePendulumRouter)!